mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 rules=/home/user/blacklist-rules.txt
 ```

+If a query is blocked, the filter will return an error to the client with the
+error number 1141 and an SQL state of HY000.

 #### `log_match`

 Log all queries that match a rule.
 For the `any` matching mode, the name of the